Website & blogs © Louis Kraft 2013-2020

 Pailin shared this video that she taped on 27feb2018 early during her trip, and I believe often.
 It increased my fame, or infamy, in Thailand.
 Anyway, everyone saw it and commented, and I think it indirectly helped what was about to happen. … I say “rich” in it, but I don’t mean rich in dollars; rather rich in knowledge.

-Last year the officer and his wife shared with Pailin (and I believe they have been close for a long time), a wonderful piece of information—their first children will enter the world in the future.
+Last year the colonel and his wife (a dentist who has three offices) shared with Pailin (and I believe they have been close for a long time), a wonderful piece of information—their first children will enter the world in the future.
 During our California/Thailand video time the officer and his lady decided to approach me with a proposal.
-And through Pailin they did, they asked me if I’d consider teaching their still unborn children English as a first language. …
+And through Pailin they did, they asked me if I’d consider teaching their still unborn children English as a first language.

 Wow!
 A magnificent offer I never expected.
 Believe it or not, my brain still functions and quickly when necessary.
 I replied positively; at the same time I made it clear that all my Sand Creek deadlines would have to be made.
 They shared an approximate starting date, and as of today I think that this is doable.
 The basics are in place; the what, where, when, and how are still to come (but won’t be shared).